baden03/electrostatic_repulsion/README.md

 #### 4. T-designs
 - **Brief:** Mathematical designs for uniformity.
 - **Description:** Mathematical designs that guarantee certain uniformity levels.
 They can be hard to construct but offer very uniform distributions.
-- **Mathematical Description:** T-designs guarantee that any set of $T $ points is in roughly the same configuration as any other set of $T $ points on the sphere.
+- **Mathematical Description:** T-designs guarantee that any set of$T$ points is in roughly the same configuration as any other set of$T$ points on the sphere.
 The exact mathematical formulation depends on the chosen T-design.

 #### 5. Iterative Refinement
 - **Brief:** Refines initial placements through iterations.